Which place is cheaper, Houston or Asheville?

 The winter attracts plenty of travelers to both Asheville and Houston.
 Many travelers come to Asheville for the Christmas ambience, the shopping scene, and the cuisine.
 Also, many visitors come to Houston in the winter for the museums, the shopping scene, and the cuisine.

 In January, Asheville is generally much colder than Houston.
-Temperatures in Asheville average around 44°F (7°C), and Houston stays around 52°F (11°C).
+Daily temperatures in Asheville average around 44°F (7°C), and Houston fluctuates around 52°F (11°C).

 Asheville gets a good bit of rain this time of year.
 In January, Asheville usually receives more rain than Houston.
-At this time of the year, Asheville gets 3.9 inches (100 mm) of rain, while Houston receives 3.6 inches (91 mm) of rain.
+Asheville gets 3.9 inches (100 mm) of rain, while Houston receives 3.6 inches (91 mm) of rain each month for the winter.

 The spring brings many poeple to Asheville as well as Houston.
 Many visitors come to Asheville in the spring for the natural beauty.
 Also, most visitors come to Houston for the activities around the city during these months.

 Asheville is cooler than Houston in the spring.
-The temperature in Asheville is usually 64°F (18°C) in April, and Houston stays around 70°F (21°C).
+The daily temperature in Asheville averages around 64°F (18°C) in April, and Houston fluctuates around 70°F (21°C).

 Asheville receives a lot of rain in the spring.
 Asheville usually gets more rain in April than Houston.
 Asheville gets 4.4 inches (112 mm) of rain, while Houston receives 3.1 inches (78 mm) of rain this time of the year.